Bogotá Travel Guide

 Drink a glass of wine from Colombian soil

-Indulge in a glass of wine from the Viñedo Ain Karim vineyard, 10 km from Villa de Leyva.
-You can book a tour there with various tastings.
+A winery in Colombia?
+Yes you heard it right!
+In Villa de Leyva you can indulge in a glass of wine from the Viñedo Ain Karim vineyard, 10 km from Villa de Leyva.
+You can book a tour including various tastings.

 Tip #3